Send this product to your email so you can review it on your desktop when you get home.

 Things to consider about the CUA Fresh Start Basic Variable Home Loan.

-To take out the CUA Fresh Start Basic Variable Home Loan you are required to make CUA their main bank for everyday banking as well as their home loan.
-You must also be a new lending customer to CUA or be adding an extra $50,000 to your existing home loan.
+The CUA Fresh Start Basic Variable Home Loan is available to new lending customers or those adding an extra $50,000 to their existing home loan.

 This loan can be used for owner occupiers who are looking to purchase an existing property or build a new one.
 Investors can also take out this loan, however, be aware of the different interest rates that apply to investor loans.